aws-geospatial/amazon-location-utilities-auth-helper-js/README.md

 # Amazon Location Utilities - Authentication Helper for JavaScript

-Utilities to help customers authenticate when making [Amazon Location Service](https://aws.amazon.com/location/) API calls from their JavaScript application.
+These are utilities to help customers authenticate when making [Amazon Location Service](https://aws.amazon.com/location/) API calls from their JavaScript applications.
 This specifically helps when using [Amazon Cognito](https://docs.aws.amazon.com/location/latest/developerguide/authenticating-using-cognito.html) or [API keys](https://docs.aws.amazon.com/location/latest/developerguide/using-apikeys.html) as the authentication method.

 ## Installation